 - S&B Curry Powder

-- Udon Noodles: use dry udon (usually a bit thinner) or thick fresh udon (can also be found at most Asian grocery stores)
+- Udon Noodles ⟶ use dry udon (usually a bit thinner) or thick fresh udon (can be found at most Asian grocery stores)

 These are the basic ingredients you need to make the curry sauce, and now you can throw in any additional veggies/protein that you want!
 I like using carrots, celery, zucchini, mushrooms, and tofu or soy curls, but you can also add potatoes, eggplant, tofu katsu, or anything else you think would taste good 🙂

-- Make sure to stir the roux constantly and don’t turn the heat up too high (medium low heat is best) as roux burns very easily.
+stir constantly ⟶ and don’t turn the heat up too high (medium low heat is best) as roux burns very easily.
 This is a time-consuming step but essential to build the rich flavor of the curry.

-- The roux changes color as it cooks, from white to blond to brown.
+cook until the roux turns light brown ⟶ The roux changes color as it cooks, from white to blond to brown.
 Darker roux has better flavor but doesn’t have as much thickening power.
-For Japanese curry, cook the roux to a light brown color (typically 15-20 minutes of cook time).
+For Japanese curry, cook the roux to a light brown color (about 15 minutes of cook time).

-- Be careful not to overcook the veggies or they will melt into the curry.
-As a general rule, add in veggies in order of their cooking times: for example, add onions, carrots, celery, and potatoes first, and once they’re tender add in zucchini and mushrooms.
+veggies will melt if they overcook! ⟶ As a general rule, add in veggies in order of their cooking times: for example, add onions, carrots, celery, and potatoes first, and once they’re tender add in zucchini and mushrooms.
 Add leafy greens like kale and spinach at the end.
 Tofu can be added at the end as-is, or you can pan fry tofu cubes/slices and top the curry with them.

 If you like a little extra spice, you can top your curry udon with shichimi togarashi, a Japanese chili pepper blend.

 For optimal results, I recommend following the recipe as written, but I understand that some of you may not have access to certain ingredients or have specific dietary restrictions.
 These are my suggestions if you need to substitute anything, but please report back with any other changes you try!